elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 Let's update the migration file that we created in the `priv/repo/migrations` folder before we actually run the migration.
-We'll `alter` the existing `players` database table and add the fields we need.
-We'll also add a `unique_index` at the bottom to ensure that each player has a unique `username` field:
+We'll `alter` the existing `players` database table and add the new fields.
+We'll also add a `unique_index` at the bottom to ensure that each player has a unique `username`
+field:

 ```elixir
 defmodule Platform.Repo.Migrations.AddFieldsToPlayerAccounts do